Neil Hope: 1985–2003: Degrassi

+2004–2007: Final years

-The original Degrassi series were non-union productions, and its cast were no longer paid regularly when it ended in the early 1990s, even as the series continued to see success in re-runs and syndication in over 50 countries.
-At the time of his death, Hope's only income was via a disability cheque.
-According to Hope's ex-fiance Christina Boulard: "It made him so upset that they worked so hard on Degrassi and even years later, a whole new generation was watching it in reruns and the cast wasn't getting a dime".
-According to Dan Woods, who portrayed Mr. Raditch, Degrassi creators and showrunners Kit Hood and Linda Schuyler set up a fund for cast members to financially support their education or business ventures.
-However, Hope never returned to school.
+The original Degrassi series was non-union, and its cast were no longer paid regularly when it ended in the early 1990s, even as the series continued to see success in re-runs and syndication in over 50 countries.
+Christina Boulard, Hope's ex-fiancée, told media: "It made him so upset that they worked so hard on Degrassi and even years later, a whole new generation was watching it in reruns and the cast wasn't getting a dime."
+At the time of his death, Hope's only income was a disability cheque.

-Final years (2004-2007)

 Hope was described as a drifter in his later years.
 Cast members had lost touch with him in the years since the end of the series; when a reunion took place on the CBC TV series Jonovision, Hope was absent.
 When host Jonathan Torrens asked the cast about whether they were still in touch with Hope, all of them admitted they weren't.
 His family stated that he continued to call and visit occasionally up until 2005.

 His final public appearance was in the CTV documentary The Degrassi Story, hosted by co-star Stefan Brogren, who interviewed him in Windsor.
-Hope later moved to Hamilton, where he briefly stayed at a Salvation Army shelter in 2006.
+Hope later moved to Hamilton, where he stayed at a Salvation Army shelter for two nights in 2006.
 In early November 2007, Hope visited Cheapies Records & Tapes, a music store in Hamilton that he often frequented.
 He was wearing an eyepatch and was incoherent.
 Employee Scott Bell said that it was the last time he saw Hope.